what is wrong with the 12.7% statistic?

 There were surveys in Sweden before and after the introduction of the Nordic model, in 1996 and 2008.
 They will tell you that the proportion of men in Sweden who reported paying for sex dropped from 13% to 8% in that period.
 Or, to be more precise, from 12.7% to 7.6%.
 Sometimes the figures are 13.6% and 7.8% (I'm not sure what happened here but it seems the numbers were revised).
 Sometimes they put it differently and say that the numbers dropped from 1 in 8 men to 1 in 13.

 This statistic is false.
-It is not the statistic for 'the proportion of men who reported paying for sex', it is the statistic for the proportion of men who reported paying for sex at some time in their life.
+It is not the statistic for 'the proportion of men who reported paying for sex', it is the statistic for the proportion of men who reported paying for sex at some time in their lives.
 We know the statistic for the proportion of men who reported paying for sex.
 In 1996 it was 1.3%.
 In 2008 it was 1.8%.
 So there was an increase, the opposite of what they tell people.

 In a survey, you can ask people if they have ever done something.
 You can also ask them if they do it now.
 The problem is that if you ask people if they do something now, they might not know how to answer if they do it sporadically.
 So instead you ask them if they have done it in the past 6 months or in the last year.
-In the Swedish surveys they asked men and women if they had paid for sex in the previous 12 months and if the had paid for sex ever.
+In the Swedish surveys they asked men and women if they had paid for sex in the previous 12 months and if they had paid for sex ever.

 The men who had paid in the past year are deemed active sex buyers.
 This is called an incidence statistic, as opposed to a prevalence statistic.
 Incidence statistics are much better at tracking changes in behaviour.
 You may be wondering how it is possible for one of them to go up while the other goes down.
 You would expect the prevalence statistic to rise and fall with the incidence statistic but less and more slowly.